aphiria/app/README.md

 > **Note:** This library is not stable yet.

-This application is a useful starting point for projects that use the **Aphiria** framework.
-Check out this repository, and get started building your own website.
+This application is a useful starting point for projects that use the Aphiria framework.
+Check out this repository, and get started building your own REST API.

 <h1>Installation</h1>